unmannedlab/ekf_cal/docs/paper/paper.md

 ![Convergence of filtered GPS antenna position over course of multiple Monte Carlo runs.\label{ant}](png/gps-ant-pos-err.png)

 # Conclusion

 In conclusion, the `ekf_cal` package provides a comprehensive framework for testing multi-sensor Kalman filters using Monte Carlo techniques.
 By running a given sensor configuration through a large sample of runs, each with varying initial conditions and errors, stability is verified.
 The package's capabilities include the provision of example implementations of state-of-the-art Kalman filter-based calibration routines and analysis tools for plotting results and evaluating performance statistics.
 In contrast to existing software packages that are limited by their scope or batch-based optimization methods, `ekf_cal` offers a flexible and online calibration framework that can be tailored to specific research needs.
-As demonstrated by its successful application in past and ongoing research projects [@2022_Multi_Cam] and [@2023_Multi_IMU], the `ekf_cal` package has the potential to significantly improve the robustness and accuracy of autonomous systems operating in challenging environments.
+As demonstrated by its successful application in past and ongoing research projects, the `ekf_cal` package has the potential to significantly improve the robustness and accuracy of autonomous systems operating in challenging environments.
 Future work will focus on expanding the package's capabilities, including the integration of new sensors and optimization methods, as well as exploring its applications in various domains.

 # References